'Piece of lying s***': Woman bludgeons 'cheating' partner, burns down his house

 The violence followed Cresswell accusing Oxenham of having an affair, which he vehemently denied.

-But Creswell said no such attack occurred and rather the pair were verbally and physically fighting and she had hit him with a broom handle in self-defence.
+But Cresswell said no such attack occurred and rather the pair were verbally and physically fighting and she had hit him with a broom handle in self-defence.

-The court heard Creswell had drunk a dozen Jack Daniels premixes at her friend's house earlier in the day and Oxenham later picked her up and took her to his house.
+The court heard Cresswell had drunk a dozen Jack Daniels premixes at her friend's house earlier in the day and Oxenham later picked her up and took her to his house.

 She was staying with him for the week, and when the pair arrived at his address she became upset by a text Oxenham received from another woman.